 Before the issuance of stock or convertible securities, the board of directors of a Maryland corporation shall adopt a resolution that authorizes the issuance and that sets the minimum price, the value of its consideration or a formula for its determination (§2-203(a)).
 The board of a Maryland corporation may, if the charter so provides, be empowered to classify or to reclassify any unissued stock by setting or by changing the preferences, the voting powers, the restrictions, the qualifications, the limitations as to dividends, the terms and conditions of redemption and the conversion rights, which shall be set forth in articles supplementary signed by the proper officers of the corporation and filed with the SDAT (§2-208(a)).

-Any stock issued by a Maryland corporation prior to the time the articles supplementary with respect to the stock are effective will cease to be voidable as a result of the failure to file the articles supplementary at the time the articles supplementary become effective, and a right or liability accrued by reason of the issuance of stock by a corporation prior to the time the articles supplementary with respect to the stock are effective will be extinguished at the time the articles supplementary become effective, except to the extent that the person having the right or liability has acted detrimentally in reliance on the right or liability solely by reason of issuance of the stock (§§2-208(e), 2-208.1(e)).
+Any stock issued by a Maryland corporation prior to the time the articles supplementary with respect to the stock are effective will cease to be voidable as a result of the failure to file the articles supplementary at the time the articles supplementary become effective, and a right or liability accrued by reason of the issuance of stock by a corporation prior to the time the articles supplementary with respect to the stock are effective will be extinguished at the time the articles supplementary become effective, except to the extent that the person having the right or liability has acted detrimentally in reliance on the right or liability solely by reason of issuance of the shares of stock (§§2-208(e), 2-208.1(e)).
+Likewise, a "board may not issue any . . . stock" before the effective time of any amendment classifying, reclassifying or newly authorizing such issuance (§2-606.1(a)).
+However, stock issued before the effective time of any such charter amendment will cease to be voidable because of a failure to file the appropriate charter document "at the time the amendment becomes effective" and a resulting right or liability will be extinguished at the time the amendment becomes effective, except to the extent of any detrimental reliance by the person with the right or liability (§2-606.1(b)).
+This curative provision is analogous to existing provisions relating to the filing of articles supplementary after issuance of classified or reclassified shares pursuant to Sections 2-208 (for corporations generally) and 2-208.1 (for open-end investment companies under the 1940 Act).